 6. Please check with the celebrant prior to the wedding if you have any other questions or concerns.
 Your cooperation with this policy is required and appreciated.

 Other Concerns: The receiving line is to be held at the reception hall, not in the church.
 The throwing of rice, birdseed, confetti, etc. is not allowed inside or outside the church.

-The suggested offering to the parish is $100.
+There is no fee for active parishioners.
 The fee for non-parishioners using St. Joseph or St. Raphael is $200 which must be paid no later than one month prior to the wedding date.
 Normally, non-parishioners must secure the services of their own celebrant.
 The celebrant does not receive a stipend for the celebration of weddings.
 A personal gift is appropriate.
 If the parish provides servers, a $10 offering is suggested for each server.

 The consumption of alcohol on St. Joseph/ St. Raphael property before, during, or after the rehearsal or wedding is not permitted.
 If any member of the wedding party is known to have been drinking or using drugs, they will be asked to leave immediately and not be permitted to participate.
 If this applies to the bride or groom, the wedding ceremony will be cancelled.